Mansi-Narang/23BCS13840_DAA_KRG-2A/Experiment 10/README.md

 # Full-Stack Sudoku Solver Web App

-A comprehensive documentation for the **Full-Stack Sudoku Solver**, an end-to-end web application that enables users to input, validate, and solve Sudoku puzzles using a powerful recursive backtracking algorithm.
+A complete end-to-end Sudoku Solver web application that allows users to input, validate, and solve Sudoku puzzles in real time.
+The project integrates a modern React-based frontend with a TypeScript-powered backend and a recursive backtracking algorithm for efficient puzzle solving.
-This document outlines the project structure, setup process, logic flow, and API usage.

 ---

 ## 1. Overview

-The Sudoku Solver Web App is a **full-stack application** composed of:
+The Full-Stack Sudoku Solver is composed of three main layers:

-- **Frontend:** React (with Vite) for building an interactive Sudoku UI.
+- Frontend: Built with React and Vite for an interactive web interface.
-- **Backend:** Express + TypeScript for managing routes, API endpoints, and solver execution.
+- Backend: Developed using Express and TypeScript to handle API logic and solver execution.
-- **Solver Logic:** Implemented in pure JavaScript with a backtracking algorithm.
+- Solver Engine: A pure JavaScript implementation of the backtracking algorithm for solving puzzles efficiently.

-It provides an intuitive user interface to input puzzles, validate them client-side, and request automated solutions from the backend.
+The app enables users to input Sudoku puzzles, validate board configurations, and request AI-assisted solutions with instant feedback.

 ---

 ## 2. Architecture Overview

 ### Frontend
-- Built with **React** and served using **Vite**.
+- Developed using React + Vite.
-- Contains the **SudokuGrid** component for rendering the 9×9 board.
+- Contains the `SudokuGrid` component for rendering a 9×9 interactive board.
-- Includes a **ControlPanel** for user actions such as solving, clearing, and validating puzzles.
+- The `ControlPanel` component handles Solve, Validate, and Clear interactions.
+- Uses Tailwind CSS for responsive design and styling.

 ### Backend
-- Powered by **Express**.
-- Handles client requests for Sudoku validation and solving.
+- Implemented in Express with TypeScript support.
+- Hosts API routes (`/api/solve`, `/api/validate`) for puzzle processing.
-- Integrates with Vite for development mode using `setupVite`.
+- Integrates with Vite middleware for seamless development in a single server context.

 ### Solver
-- Located in `sudoku-solver.js`.
+- Defined in `sudoku-solver.js`.
-- Uses **recursive backtracking** to compute valid solutions.
-- Returns structured responses with either a solved board or an error message.
+- Implements recursive backtracking for constraint-based Sudoku resolution.
+- Handles invalid or unsolvable configurations safely with structured error responses.

 ---